 - A Checklist for Meaningful Fiscal Responsibility

-You can also check out other posts I’ve written concerning the budget that aren’t part of this series by clicking here.
+You can also check the complete list of posts I’ve written concerning the budget by clicking here.

 After reading this series of articles, please share your own thoughts, concerns, and observations about the East Penn budget process.
 I welcome your input!